 Taking this approach should feel slightly less militant than going full Kondo, while giving you a great opportunity to find better homes for pieces gathering dust in your home, such as an organization (try Dress for Success, Big Brother Big Sister Foundation, or a local charity in your neighborhood) or even a friend, family member, or colleague.

-In the slideshow, see 27 Pinterest-perfect examples of how to organize your closet, whether you’re working with a spacious walk-in or a single garment rack.
+Below, see 30 examples of how to organize your closet, whether you’re working with a spacious walk-in or a single garment rack.